 While it has a different native language and is six hours ahead of US east coast time, workers from Spain are similarly educated to US workers and often command slightly lower salaries.
 When expanding your business operations to Spain, you’ll have to learn how to do payroll in the country as well as its employment laws.
 Doing payroll in Spain is easier than in some other foreign countries—but you’ll still need to register your business, get accurate employee information, and ensure compliance with its employment laws.

-Use these seven steps as a guide on how to do payroll for Spanish workers—or, if you prefer a payroll service to handle most of the heavy lifting, expand the section below for a look at our top picks.
+Use these seven steps as a guide on how to do payroll for Spanish workers.

 A note about currency: Spain’s currency is the euro.
 For comparison purposes, we’ll note the equivalent US Dollar (USD) figure, where applicable, using the conversion amount relevant at the time of writing this article.
 The conversion rate used is 1 euro = 1.09 USD.
 Make sure you check current conversion rates to ensure accurate calculations.